morrowevanj/megr2157-portfolio/docs/assignments/A02/index.md

 Thirdly, I solved for external forces Ax, Ay, Bx, and By.
 I also calculated the angle that is present in the truss which will help later on with the internal joint forces.
 <img width="2083" height="753" alt="IMG_0125" src="https://github.com/user-attachments/assets/fa9996d2-a2f7-4c1d-af7e-d76ffa727e06" />

+Fourthly, I solved for the internal pin forces, identifying that 11.12kN is my largest force in both tension and compression.
+The directions state, "Assume that elements that are in compression won’t fail in buckling."
 <img width="949" height="1238" alt="IMG_0126" src="https://github.com/user-attachments/assets/0f606b69-4fe4-44f0-b0c5-7d9daddca825" />

+Now using the stress equation I calculated the minimum cross sectional area to meet the necessary safety factor of 3.5.
+Then on the right side of the paper I calculated my actual cross sectional area.
+I chose to make my dimensions slightly larger as specified below I calculated the pin size first based on the largest external force applied being 20kN.
+Due to this the cross sectional area is 15mm x 10mm making the total 150 mm^2. this allows not only a buffer in hole size but strengthen the overall structure from dynamic forces if forces were to change slightly.
+My factor of safety was 5.74 > 3.5.
 <img width="1967" height="687" alt="IMG_0127" src="https://github.com/user-attachments/assets/ecef794f-e2de-48da-893d-f8ae845c517e" />

+Then I calculated the total length, adding the length of each element then multiplying it by the cross sectional area and then using the mass equation calculated the mass in kg.
+I proceeded to convert the mass into Newtons which came out to 42.75N.
 <img width="2158" height="864" alt="IMG_0128" src="https://github.com/user-attachments/assets/da48ce28-7217-4c95-8ab7-530d6cb38420" />

 **3. Pin Geometry**